Acoustic Pro™ Ceiling Cloud

 The Acoustic Pro™ Ceiling Cloud allows you to suspend your fabric wrapped panels from the ceilingto reduce echo and reverberations in your space.
 Built to last and beautiful enough for any home or office, these designer quality acoustic panels combine elegance with top-end acoustical performance.
 Each sound absorbing panel comes with the Rotofast Ceiling Cloud Anchor system for the fastest and easiest install.

-Designer Quality Acoustical Ceiling Cloud
+Designer Selected Acoustical Ceiling Cloud

 - Improve sound quality and speech intelligibility by reducing reverberations and echoes